Solfeggio Frequencies

 Are they ancient Gregorian chant tones

 No. Medieval chant used modes and relative pitch.
-There was no universal reference frequency in the Middle Ages, or even consistently into the 19th and early 20th centuries.
-The modern A equals 440 Hz concert standard was formalized only in the 20th century.
-Assigning absolute numbers like “528 Hz” to medieval singing is anachronistic.
-For orientation, at modern equal temperament 528 Hz is a slightly sharp C5 and implies a concert pitch around A equals 444 Hz, which again shows these are modern choices rather than preserved medieval tunings.
+There was no universal reference frequency in the Middle Ages.
+The modern A = 440 Hz concert standard was formalized only in the 20th century.
+Assigning absolute numbers like "528 Hz" to medieval singing is anachronistic.

-For the specific claim that these exact frequencies have unique healing properties, evidence is weak.
-A few very small studies report short-term changes in stress markers or mood when comparing different tunings, but sample sizes are tiny, methods are limited, and results are mixed.
-Claims such as “528 Hz repairs DNA” do not rest on robust, replicated biomedical research.
+For the specific claim that these exact frequencies have unique healing properties, evidence is limited.
+A few small studies report short-term changes in stress markers or mood, but sample sizes are tiny and results are mixed.
+Claims such as "528 Hz repairs DNA" do not rest on robust, replicated research.

 Bottom line